 Question (a) through (c) Construct or relocate new service system facilities, sufficient water supply, adequate wastewater treatment capacity: Less-than-significant Impact.
 Existing private water wells would continue to provide water to the project site.
-Based on the number of existing employees (20), with no additional employees required with implementation of the proposed project, the dairy operation would not be required to obtain a Public Water System Permit from the State of California State Water Resources Control Board, Division of Drinking Water.
+The proposed dairy expansion project would not require the construction of new water wells.
+The existing irrigation well would continue to be used to irrigate surrounding cropland; no new irrigation wells are proposed.
+Based on the number of proposed employees, the dairy operation would be required to obtain a Public Water System Permit.
+Prior to crossing the threshold of 25 or more persons on 60 or more days of the year, the property owner shall obtain a public water system permit from the State of California State Water Resources Control Board, Division of Drinking Water.
+The facility shall then maintain compliance with that permit as long as 25 or more persons are present at the facility on 60 or more days of the year.
+The permit requires demonstration that sufficient water is available from the water system's sources and distribution storage facilities to provide adequate water service.
+If the State does not require a public water system permit, the presence of 5 or more service connections on the water system requires the facility to obtain a state small water system permit from Merced County DEH.
 There would be no change or impact to community-based water supply systems.